Hreeday-Kashyap3004/product-landing/README.md

-This a product-landing webpage sample created by me , using HTML and CSS
+This a product-landing webpage sample created by me , using HTML and CSS.